By Isabel Smith, MS, RD, CDN

-There’s an even greater benefit to moving your body besides your health, it may also help to positively influence your productivity in the workplace too.
-Research suggests that employees who exercise for at least 30 minutes three times weekly were more likely to have 15% higher job performance.
+There’s annother great benefit to moving your body, it may help to impact your productivity.
+Research suggests that employees who exercise for at least 30 minutes three times weekly were more likely to have a 15% better job performance.

 So…what are you waiting for?
-Try these fitness hacks to get more activity into your everyday:
+Try these fitness hacks to get more activity into your day:

 There are certainly a lot of empty walls that could be used for some extra activity; go ahead and try a wall pushup.
 It won’t make you too sweaty but it will help to activate muscles in your chest and back that can help to ramp up calorie burn.
 Start with 10 repetitions.